kenyamane/MTBurn-JavaScript-SDK-Install-Guide/Programming_Guide_English.md

  - Insert JavaScript tags, ads unit template and, empty element that assigns display placement of ads.
  - In addition, it needs to insert CSS for display.
  - Insert click macro of DFP.
 Insert it accurately, and then it is possible to measure screen transitions and the clicks.
+ - You must implement template to tags if you using DFP click macro.

 ```html
 <!--  About reading CSS.
 It needs to customize. -->